top of page

 During this time, Amy not only developed her skills in stroke and dysphagia but began to have an outpatient caseload which developed skills in working with people with progressive neurological conditions, such as Parkinson's disease, primary progressive aphasia and dementia and patients with head and neck cancer.

 Amy became a Connect trainer with the ability to teach other professionals skills in communicating with people with aphasia and other communication impairments.
-She also guest lectured at Essex University, sharing her expertise of working with people who had communication and swallowing impairments following stroke.
+She also guest lectured at Essex University, sharing her expertise of working with people who had communication and swallowing impairments following stroke and children's speech disorders.

 In October 2012, Amy had the privilege of teaching neurology to 22 Speech and Language Therapy students at the Centre for the Rehabilitation of the Paralysed in Savar, Bangladesh.
 It was an incredible experience that tested and enriched all of her clinical skills and more!
 Whilst there, she was also lucky to participate in a "cleft camp", helping with the aftercare of children following surgery to repair their cleft lip and palate.